As voice search becomes more and more popular, it’s essential to make sure your content is optimized for it.

 Improve Content Readability

-So, if you want your content to come up in voice searches, you need to make sure it’s easy to read and understand.
+Then, you need to make sure your content is easy to read and understand.

 Here are a few tips: